erling6232/imagedata/docs/Examples.rst

 An RGB version of the original image is produced by the get_roi() method, where each of the RGB components are set to the original gray scale value.

-`segment_indices' address the selected area, and is used to set the green (1) and blue components (2) to zero.
+`segment_indices` address the selected area, and is used to set the green (1) and blue components (2) to zero.
 Hence, the [1:] slicing of the color components RGB.